All resources

 Many ETL tools charge by volume and still restrict field selection

-Here’s how BigQuery changes that – and how this connector makes it simple:
+Here’s how BigQuery changes that for analysts who need scalable, structured access to campaign metrics, and how this connector makes it simple:

 Load raw LinkedIn Ads data into BigQuery tables for flexible, SQL-based reporting

-Join with data from Salesforce, GA4, HubSpot, or offline lead tracking
+Join with data from Salesforce, HubSpot, or offline lead tracking

 Automate refreshes and skip the costly data pipelines altogether